explosion/spaCy/website/docs/api/spangroup.md

 ## SpanGroup.\_\_iter\_\_ {#iter tag="method" new="3.5"}

-Iterate over the spans in this SpanGroup.
+Iterate over the spans in this span group.

 > #### Example
 >